Henry Cavill, Gal Gadot both ‘cut’ from ‘The Flash’

-LOS ANGELS: Actors Henry Cavill and Gal Gadot have been unceremoniously axed from upcoming film 'The Flash'.
+LOS ANGELES: Actors Henry Cavill and Gal Gadot have been unceremoniously axed from upcoming film 'The Flash'.

 The two stars had been tipped to appear in next years' controversial movie - but have now reportedly been left on the cutting room floor, reports mirror.co.uk.